 Instruct editor to modify section 9.4.2.188 as indicated:

-9.4.2.188 FILS Nonce element
+9.4.2.188 Nonce element

-The FILS Nonce element is used for exchanging an additional source of randomness in the FILS authentication exchange.
-The format of the FILS Nonce element is shown in Figure 9-769 (FILS Nonce element format).
+The Nonce element is used for exchanging an additional source of randomness in authentication exchanges.
+The format of the Nonce element is shown in Figure 9-769 (Nonce element format).